willm/blog/_posts/2022-01-17-better-schema-migrations.markdown

 ---
 # Using migra for database migrations

-Database schema migrations are a tough part of working with databases whether you let your framework (eg: rails, django) manage your schema or you choose opt to doing it yourself.

-We've been using postgresql in production for some time.
-Rather than opt for a framework that manages your database schema and migrations for you as your object model changes (a la rails or django), we opted for a simpler set of scripts that applied all the sql files in a directory in order to build up the schema.
+Database schema migrations are a tough part of working with databases whether you let your framework (eg: rails, django) manage your schema or you choose to do it yourself.
+We opted for a simpler set of scripts that applied all the sql files in a directory in order to build up the schema.
 The directory listing looks something like this:

 ```
 000-baseline.sql